robfinch/Qupls/README.md

 The eventual goal is to support SIMD style vector instructions.
 The ISA is setup to support these.
 A large FPGA will be required to support the vector instructions with a full vector ALU.
 Vector operations mimic the scalar ones.
 There are no vector branches however.
 The current implementation implements vector instructions using micro-coded customized scalar instructions. <- This has been switched to expanding vector instructions in the extract stage, which improves performance of the vector operations.
 This allows the vector instruction set to execute on the scalar engine.
 Having more functional units, for instance, multiple ALUs will improve the vector performance.

 ## Memory Management
 The core uses virtual addresses which are translated by a TLB.
 The MMU is internal to the core.
-The MMU page size is 64kB.
-This is quite large and was chosen to reduce the number of block RAMs required to implement a hashed page table.
-It was also based on the recommendation that the page size be at least 16kB to improve memory efficiency and performance.
+The default MMU page size is 8kB.
+The page size may be set by MMU registers between 64B and 2MB.
+It was based on the recommendation that the page size be at least 16kB to improve memory efficiency and performance.
 The large page size also means that the address space of the test system can be mapped using only a single level of tables.
-Many small apps <512MB can be managed using just a single MMU page.
+Many small apps <8MB can be managed using just a single MMU page.

 ### TLB
-The TLB is two-way associative with 128 entries per way.
+The TLB is two-level.
+The first level is eight entries that are fully associative and can translate an address within a clock cycle.
+The second level is three-way associative with 1024 entries per way.
 Instructions and data both use the same TLB and it is always enabled.
 The TLB is automatically loaded with translations allowing access to the system ROM at reset.
 One of the first tasks of the BIOS is to setup access to I/O devices so that something as simple as a LED display may happen.
 TLB updates due to a TLB miss are deferred until the instruction commits to mitigate Spectre attacks.
 If the TLB miss processor runs into an invalid page table entry then a page table fault occurs.